dotnet/performance/src/benchmarks/gc/README.md

 # Limitations

-AMD64 is not currently supported.
+ARM is not currently supported.
 The `affinitize`  and `memory_load_percent` properties of a benchfile's config are not yet implemented outside of Windows.